 The type of information required will be determined based on the outcome of the audit.

-Before the APVMA can close an audit, the auditor must provide it with written advice confirming all corrective actions arising from the audit have been completed or a satisfactory plan has been approved.
+Before the APVMA can close an audit, the auditor must provide it with written advice confirming all corrective actions arising from the audit have been completed or that a satisfactory corrective and preventive action (CAPA) plan has been approved.

 Audit closure notifications also provide the due date for the next audit, according to each manufacturer’s audit schedule.